Prior to his appointment, Stephen was the BBC's Chief Europe correspondent between 2002 and 2005, following a 4 year stint in Washington.

 important post-Cold War area.

 "Stephen was fantastic and our audience really liked him."
-Stephen spoke about geo politics and took Q&A at the Foreseight Energy Coal Symposium - October 2011
+Stephen spoke about geo politics and took Q&A at the Foresight Energy Coal Symposium

 For further information or for a copy of our latest speaker booklet please phone one of our consultants whose expert advice will help you find the right personality for your event.